 And he didn’t let husbands off the hook either, giving them plenty of direct instruction (Ephesians 5:25-33; Titus 2:1-2, 6; 1 Peter 3:7) as well as examples of how to love their wives (Song of Solomon; Hosea).

-For both husbands and wives, the instruction and example of Proverbs – a father teaching his sons – give unparalleled guidance.
+For both husbands and wives, the instruction and example of Proverbs – which is basically the life manual a father taught his sons – gives unparalleled guidance.
 Verses such as Proverbs 11:4 emphasize the importance of wise counsel: “Where there is no guidance the people fall, but in an abundance of counselors there is victory.”

 You can set yourself up for success by accepting this fact from day one.